PEOPLEFIRST

 Providers

-Regional Accountable Entities and Medicaid behavioral-health payers.
-What rate, network, and managed-care choices actually do to access and quality.
+Regional Accountable Entities, Medicaid behavioral health payers, ASOs, and BHASOs.
+What rate, network, and managed-care choices actually do to access and quality — and the people who know where the system breaks.

 Voice of the person